nyc-otters-2017/MapYourStocks/README.md

 ---

-  * As a user I want to be able to view all stocks.
+   * A user is able to view all stocks in their portfolio.
-  * As a user I want to be able to add the stocks that I choose to my portfolio.
+   * A user is able to add stock to their portfolio.
-  * As a user I want to know what my total profit and losses are, for individual stocks and for the entire portfolio.
+   * A user is able to know the total profits and losses, for an individual stocks and for the entire portfolio.

 To use, run `bundler` in terminal which will install all require gems.
 If you do not have bundler, you can get it [here](http://bundler.io/).